aep-dev/terraform-provider-aep/README.md

 # AEP Terraform Provider

 The AEP Terraform Provider generates a run-time Terraform provider for use with AEP-compliant APIs.
+This allows API developers who have created AEP-compliant APIs to create or extend a Terraform provider with new resources with near-zero additional development time.

 For more information about the AEP project, visit [aep.dev](https://aep.dev)